-Certain periods in the history of scientific developto the operation of the modern nation states as well. ment are triggered by revolutionary changes.
-The birth of modern science in Europe traditionally dates The documents here also highlight the impact that the back to 1543, when the anatomist Andreas Vesalius world beyond Europe had on the history of scientific published his book De humani corporis fabrica (On development and knowledge.
-Some exhibits also chart the Workings of the Human Body), and the astronthe change of our understanding of art through the omer Nicolaus Copernicus came out with De Revomodern area, from mere imitation of the world around Iutionibus Orbium Coelestium (On the Revolutions of us to a conscious recreation of that world.
-Documents the Heavenly Spheres).
-These works sparked a new such as Munch's will or the story of Picasso's painting, Guernica underline how modern artists viewed their role era of scientific knowledge and investigation that culminated with the publication of Isaac Newton's book, the in society and their moral responsibilities in that regard.
-Philosophiæ Naturalis Principia Mathematica in 1687.
+Certain periods in the history of scientific development are triggered by revolutionary changes.
+The birth of modern science in Europe traditionally dates back to 1543, when the anatomist Andreas Vesalius published his book De humani corporis fabrica (On the Workings of the Human Body), and the astronomer Nicolaus Copernicus came out with De Revolutionibus Orbium Coelestium (On the Revolutions of the Heavenly Spheres).
+These works sparked a new era of scientific knowledge and investigation that culminated with the publication of Isaac Newton's book, the Philosophiæ Naturalis Principia Mathematica in 1687.

 The invention of book printing in the mid-15th century facilitated the rapid spread of this knowledge.
 The early printed books you find here are evidence of the phenomenon labelled as 'scientific revolution' that was also driven by historical events, such as geographical discoveries since the end of century, the Protestant Reformation and Catholic Counter-Reformation since the 16th century.
 The sources in this exhibition also reflect the role of natural sciences in the making of modern scientific knowledge and how the bases of modern sciences were constructed in the 16-18th centuries.
-This knowledge was institutionalised across European societies in many ways during the 19th and 20th centuries, where along with education, it became fundamental
+This knowledge was institutionalised across European societies in many ways during the 19th and 20th centuries, where along with education, it became fundamental to the operation of the modern nation states as well.